 Types of surgery used to treat salivary gland cancer include:

 Endoscopic surgery.
-Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than conventional surgery.
+Occasionally, it is possible to remove the tumor by endoscopic surgery (see Endoscopy, under Diagnosis), which is less destructive to healthy tissues than regular surgery.
 This is used particularly when a salivary gland tumor begins in the paranasal area (around the nose) or in the larynx.
 However, this is rare.
 More often, a tumor may be found unexpectedly during endoscopic surgery for what is believed to be chronic sinusitis (inflammation).

 Reconstructive surgery.
 Reconstructive (plastic) surgery may be used to replace tissue and nerves that were removed during surgery to eliminate the cancer.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-Internal radiation therapy.
-When radiation is given using implants, it is called internal radiation therapy or brachytherapy.
+- Internal radiation therapy.
+When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 Internal radiation therapy involves surgically implanting tiny pellets or rods containing radioactive materials in or near the tumor.

 Other side effects from radiation therapy to the head and neck may include redness or skin irritation in the treated area, dry mouth (xerostomia) or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue, mouth sores, and/or sore throat.
 People may also experience pain or difficulty swallowing; loss of appetite, often due to a change in sense of taste; hearing loss, due to the buildup of fluid in the middle ear; and buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal.

 Radiation therapy may also cause a condition called hypothyroidism in which the thyroid gland (located in the neck) slows down and causes the person to feel tired and sluggish.
 People who receive radiation therapy to the neck area should have their thyroid checked regularly.
-Talk with your health care team about what side effects of your treatment plan are possible, and how they can be prevented or managed.
+Talk with your health care team about what side effects of your treatment plan are possible and how they can be prevented or managed.